Get the most out of your marketing agency

-If you're thinking about retaining a marketing agency, are already working with one, or it's something you're considering for the future - you'll want to make sure you're getting the best from the people you're working with.
-We've put together a few handy tips to make sure you get the most out of this exciting partnership.
+If you're thinking about retaining a full-service marketing agency like Mackman, or are already working with one, or it's something you're considering for the future - you'll want to make sure you're getting the best from the people you're working with.
+We've put together a few handy tips to make sure you get the most out of this exciting new partnership.

 1. Be as clear as you can about what you need

 If you don't know what you intend to achieve from your marketing activity, it is going to be very difficult, if not impossible, for your agency to fulfil those objectives.